input-output-hk/prism-did-method-spec/w3c-spec/PRISM-method.md

 As they evaluate confirmed transactions, nodes extract the `AtalaObject` messages from metadata (when found), and process them in the order they are found.
 The nodes MUST validate that `block_byte_length` and `block_operation_count` match the encoded `AtalaBlock` byte size and elements length respectively.
 If any validation fails, the object is ignored and no operation is processed for this object.

 Once the object is validated, each `PRISM node` will proceed to inspect the operations inside the `AtalaBlock`.
 Operations MUST be processed in the order they have in the `AtalaBlock`.
-If any operation fails validation rules, then the operation MUST be ignored, and the nodes MUST proceed with the next operations (if any) in the `AtalaBlock`.
+If an operation fails the validation rules, then the operation MUST be ignored, and the nodes MUST proceed with the next operations (if any) in the `AtalaBlock`.

 ### PRISM Nodes internal map

 When `PRISM nodes` process operations, they update an internal map of information.
 The map takes DIDs, and maps them to:
 - a hash that represents the last operation that affected the DID
+- a list of strings representing the context auxiliary information
 - keys' information
 - services' information